Eolien55/FileClassed/README.md

 Efficient, lightweight, configurable file organizer.
 This project is very simple : it takes a file in certains directories (that can be configured), then organize them, and sends them to one directory (that can be configured, too).

+Feel free to open pull requests or issues.

 ## How it works

 The way this program organizes files could be conflicting with some normal software behaviour.
 Note that this doesn't keep references between files ; LaTeX code would thus need to be a little changed.
 FileClassed should only be used for non-IT classification.